A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Results

 \subsubsection{Lensing}

-Our best model, which uses the ``BCG - ML 2'' parametrisation and the SED model with a delayed SFH, has achieved a RMS of $0.50$~${\rm arcsec}$.
+We quantify the reproduction of the lensing constraints with the root mean square (RMS) error on the position of the multiply-imaged constraint between the observation and model prediction.
+Our best model, which uses the ``BCG - ML 2'' parametrisation and the SED model with a \textsc{LePhare} SFH, has achieved a RMS of $0.53$~${\rm arcsec}$.
 This is close to the RMS achieved by the other tested models.
 In comparison, our worst model according to the WAIC (i.e. ``BCG - ML 3'' parametrisation and SED model with a delayed SFH) has a RMS of $0.54$~${\rm arcsec}$.
 Hence, lensing constraints are not the dominant dataset to distinguish between the models presented here, as they all perform equivalently.
 As we use the same set of images as B24, it is the closest comparison we can make with pre-existing models.
 In that case, the B24 model without a B-spline perturbation achieves an RMS of $0.60$~${\rm arcsec}$, which highlights that we improve the reproduction of the lensing constraints with our new treatment of the BCG \& ICL and cluster members.
-Our present model has a higher RMS than the B24 model with a B-spline perturbation, although both are close, as they have an RMS of $0.44$~${\rm arcsec}$.
+Our present model has a higher RMS than the B24 model with a B-spline perturbation, although both are close, with RMS values of $0.44$~${\rm arcsec}$.
 We did not try to include such a component here as the B-spline perturbation as defined in \citet{Beauchesne2021} are only defined on projected quantities in the plane of the sky, although the BCG \& ICL stellar kinematics require the definition of a deprojection in 3D space.

 Interestingly, AS1063 has a multiply imaged system with a central image close to the BCG \citep{Balestra2013}, which is more sensitive to the BCG \& ICL baryons than other systems.
-On that specific model, the system RMS is of $0.26$~${\rm arcsec}$, way lower than the overall RMS and the central image has an error of $0.23$~${\rm arcsec}$.
+On that specific model, the system RMS is of $0.40$~${\rm arcsec}$, slightly lower than the overall RMS and the central image has an error of $0.22$~${\rm arcsec}$.
 In comparison, B24 model had a RMS of $0.50$~${\rm arcsec}$ for that system and $0.51$~${\rm arcsec}$ for the central image.
 This system is a good argument in favour of our modelling approach.